Using the Desktop App

 If there is a sync error, or the file is blacklisted, it displays an eye-catching red X. If the file is waiting to be synced, or is currently syncing, the overlay icon displays a blue cycling icon.

-When the client is offline, no icons are shown to reflect that the folder is currently out of sync and no changes are synced to the server.
+When the Desktop App is offline, no icons are shown to reflect that the folder is currently out of sync and no changes are synced to the server.

 The overlay icon of a synced directory indicates the status of the files in the directory.
 If there are any sync errors, the directory is marked with a warning icon.